CartwrightLab/dawg/readme.txt

-DAWG VERSION 1.1-RELEASE
+DAWG VERSION 1-STABLE

-Copyright (C) (2005-2006) Reed A. Cartwright - All rights reserved.
+Copyright (c) (2005-2009) Reed A. Cartwright - All rights reserved.

 DESCRIPTION

 Dawg is an application that will simulate nucleotide evolution with gaps.

 ABSTRACT

 DNA Assembly with Gaps (Dawg) is an application designed to simulate the evolution of recombinant DNA sequences in continuous time based on the robust general time reversible model with gamma and invariant rate heterogeneity and a novel length-dependent model of gap formation.
 The application accepts phylogenies in Newick format and can return the sequence of any node, allowing for the exact evolutionary history to be recorded at the discretion of users.
 Dawg records the gap history of every lineage to produce the true alignment in the output.
 Many options are available to allow users to customize their simulations and results.

 Many tools and procedures exist for reconstructing alignments and phylogenies and estimating evolutionary parameters from extant data.
 True phylogenies and alignments are known in very rare instances.
 In the absence of known data with true phylogenies, we are left with using simulations to test the accuracy of such procedures.
 Proper simulation of sequence evolution should involve both nucleotide substitution and indel formation.
 However, existing tools for simulating sequence evolution either do not include indels, like Seq-gen or evolver, or include a rather inexact model of indel formation, like Rose.
 I developed Dawg to fill in these gaps.

 CONTACT